rui314/mold/BUGS.md

 IFUNC function addresses are stored to `.got` section in an ELF executable.
-The dynamic loader executes all IFUNC functions at startup and replace their GOT entries with their return values.
+The dynamic loader executes all IFUNC functions at startup to replace their GOT entries with their return values.
 This mechanism allows programs to choose the best implementation among variants of the same function at runtime based on the machine info.